Optimal or Greedy Decision Trees? Revisiting their Objectives, Tuning, and Performance: Evaluating Five Open Questions about Optimal and Greedy Decision Trees

-In conclusion, these results refute Claim~\ref{claim:data_efficiency} that the difference between optimal methods and greedy diminished for more data.
+\paragraph{Discussion.} In conclusion, these results refute the hypothesis by \citet{costa2023dt_survey} that the difference between optimal methods and greedy diminished for more data.
 CART (without a depth limit) can improve performance over ODT with sufficient data.
-However, unconstrained CART uses unnecessary splits and can result in trees that are orders of magnitude larger than ODTs.
+However, unconstrained CART uses relatively uninformative splits and can result in trees that are orders of magnitude larger than ODTs.
 Depth-constrained CART may fail to recover an accurate tree even with large training sets and the difference with ODTs does not diminish.
 Therefore, for both depth-constrained and unconstrained CART, we find that they remain different from ODTs with more data.